Skip to content

 Multi-Factor Authentication and Encryption

-So that the information doesn’t get into the wrong hands, we follow advanced multi factor authentication requirements.
-Staff who have access to certain documents must use a one-time password, codes, and facial recognition.
+So that the information doesn’t get into the wrong hands, we follow advanced multi-factor authentication requirements.
+Staff accessing certain documents must use a one-time password, codes, and facial recognition.

 Staff Training